📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Basic Security Best Practices for API Testing

-Even with a local-first tool like Requestly, a few basic habits help maintain a safer testing environment.
-The first is avoiding real production keys or tokens in shared files.
-Test credentials are always a better choice, especially when working on endpoints that handle sensitive data.
+Even with a local-first tool like Requestly, a few basic habits help maintain a safer API testing environment.
+One of the most important practices is avoiding real production keys or tokens during testing.
+Using dedicated test credentials significantly reduces risk, especially when working with sensitive endpoints.

-It also helps to clear local logs after debugging sessions, particularly when you’ve inspected responses that contain user information or internal system details.
-Keeping only what you actually need reduces the chance of exposing something later.
+It also helps to clear local logs after debugging sessions, particularly when responses include user data or internal system details.
+Keeping only what you actually need reduces the chance of accidental exposure later.

-Finally, be careful when exporting or sharing sessions.
-Even if everything is stored locally, the moment you export a file or send a rule to someone else, you’re responsible for ensuring it doesn’t contain sensitive values.
-A quick review before sharing helps avoid accidental leaks.
+Finally, be careful when exporting or sharing sessions or rules.
+Even when data is stored locally, exporting a file or sharing a rule makes it your responsibility to review and remove any sensitive values.
+A quick check before sharing can prevent accidental leaks.

-These best practices don’t require extra tools or heavy processes.
-They simply reinforce intentional, secure habits that complement a local-first workflow.
+These practices don’t require heavy tooling or complex processes.
+They reinforce secure habits that naturally complement a local-first API testing workflow.

 Conclusion